bbostt/bbostt/README.md

 ### Hi I'm Burak Bostancioglu. 👋
 I graduated from Marmara University Electrics and Electronics Engineering.
 Also iam student of Istanbul University Computer Science Program as Associate's Degree (1st year).
-I'm interested in Software Developing.
+I'm interested in Software and Vehicles.
 - 🔭 I’m currently working at Huawei
 - 🌱 I’m currently learning C, JAVA and Python